-In all cases, judges will consider the extent to which each entrant has demonstrated excellence and met the criteria laid out for the category or categories entered.
-While judges will analyse firms' entries in detail, judges are allowed to make their final decisions based on all the information at their disposal and not solely the information contained in the entry.
+In all cases, judges will consider the extent to which an entrant has demonstrated excellence and met the criteria laid out for the category or categories entered.
+While judges will analyse firms' entries in detail, the panel are permitted to make their final decisions based on all the information at their disposal and not solely the information contained in the entry.

 In some cases, judges may decide that a particular nominee is better suited for a category other than the one that was originally entered.
 Judges may move entries from one category to another at their discretion.

-All of the awards will be determined according to these two methods, with the exception of Paper of the Year and Book of the Year.
+All of the awards will be determined according to this method, with the exception of Paper of the Year and Book of the Year.
 Instead, these prizes are judged by the editorial staff of the Journal of Operational Risk and Risk Books, respectively, who will each recognise an outstanding contribution to the field from the previous year.